-Once we receive your completed application, we will contact you to arrange a short interview, after which we follow up with your referees, arrange the usual security checks and book you in for the initial training.
+Once we receive your completed application, we will contact you to arrange a short interview, after which we will follow up with your referees, arrange the usual security checks and book you in for the initial training.

 To protect everyone’s safety, we arrange DBS security checks (as you may be in contact with vulnerable adults), carry out risk assessments before clients and volunteers are matched, and ensure appropriate insurance cover.
 Torch will also cover all reasonable travel expenses for the pilot scheme.